McDonald’s Sugar-free Vanilla Iced Coffee Recipe

-We like the regular (not sugar free), too, but my wife likes this one better.
-I have created a copy-cat recipe that you can make it from your home for a fraction of the cost.
+We like the regular (not sugar-free), too, but my wife likes this recipe even better than the Mcdonald’s version.
+I have created a recipe that you can make it from your home for a fraction of the cost.

 We started drinking them when our local McDonalds was giving away a free small iced coffee as a promotion.
-After drinking them everyday, sometimes 2 times a day, it was easy to say we were now hooked!
+After drinking them every day, sometimes 2 times a day, it was easy to say we were now hooked!

 This helped to keep a few bucks in our pockets, avoid those pesky drive-thru lines and avoid repeating 3 times: “I would like a small sugar free french vanilla iced coffee!”
-Yeah that is a mouth full!
+Yeah, that is a mouth full!

 The syrup is usually the hardest to find, but it can also be purchased through Amazon.
 It is generally much cheaper and you can get more for your money.

 I will go through it step by step including the coffee.
 I found that the coffee was the one area that I had to adjust.
 I personally like to drink straight black coffee in the morning, and I prefer a mild coffee.

 First, start by brewing your coffee in your coffee maker.
 I start with 12 cups of cold water and add 3/4 cup of coffee.

 Tip: Once cooled I usually transfer the coffee to some used water bottles and store them in the refrigerator.

 A pot of coffee usually makes 3 water bottles.
 This makes it easy to use and to store.
 I also make the coffee daily to ensure I have some on hand when needed.

 Now it is time to create that McDonald’s Iced Coffee that you love so much!
 Remember all the ingredients can be found in most major retailers.
-Here is what you need!
+Now for the good part…

-- 1/8 cup of Torani Flavoring Syrup (We like sugar free French Vanilla)-found in the coffee section.
+- 1/8 cup of Torani Flavoring Syrup (We like sugar-free French Vanilla, found in the coffee section.)

 - 1/4 cup of Half-and-Half (use original-If you use fat-free it is up to you, but may not taste that good!)

-1 cup of your cold brewed coffee
+- 1 cup of your cold brewed coffee

-2 cups of Ice
+- 2 cups of Ice

-1/2 cup of Torani Flavoring Syrup
+- 1/2 cup of Torani Flavoring Syrup

-1 cup of Half-and-Half
+- 1 cup of Half-and-Half

-4 cups of cold brewed coffee
+- 4 cups of cold brewed coffee

-To make it a little easier to mix, I recommend to mix all the ingredients together 1st then to add the ice.
+- To make it a little easier to mix, I recommend mixing all the ingredients together 1st then to add the ice.
 It will just make the stirring process a little easier.